Here’s another page in a budding series on Daoist and Buddhist ritual groups on the Hebei plain south of Beijing!

 For Gu’an before Liberation, local scholar Zhao Fuxing (Gu’an minsu jilu, pp.35–56, in Overmyer and Fan eds., Huabei nongcun minjian wenhua yanjiu congshu) offers dour material on temples (as he writes, the list he cites of 159 temples from the 1942 county gazetteer is by no means complete) and village groups, but little on actual ritual practice, either before or after Liberation, and so hardly touches on my material here.

-Zhao Fuxing also mentions a former yinyuehui in Greater Yangwu, and a “hailstone association” (bingbao hui) in Greater Yidian village (just in Gaobeidian [Xincheng] county—where we also found slim pickings, by the way) is surely in the same tradition.
+Zhao Fuxing also mentions a former yinyuehui in Greater Yangwu, and the “hailstone association” (bingbao hui) in Greater Yidian village (just in Gaobeidian [Xincheng] county—where we also found slim pickings, by the way) is surely in the same tradition.
+Qi Yi’s project visited them in 2016, to find them impressively still performing rituals: see here.

 As Koyanagi’s list shows, there were different poems for each of the many branches of both Orthodox Unity and Complete Perfection.